rlridenour/jekyll-blog/_posts/2016-08-07-a-wedding-prayer-and-blessing.md

 date: 2016-08-07 19:39:30
 ---

 I officiated a wedding for a former student and dear friend yesterday.
-Here is the prayer and blessing from the ceremony.
-(For those who haven't taken my existentialism course, "the slanting rays of the sun" is a metaphorical image that Dostoevsky uses in *The Brothers Karamazov*.)
+Here is the prayer and blessing from the ceremony:

 God of grace, hear our prayer,